Learning Multi-modal Representations by Watching Hundreds of Surgical Video Lectures: Experiments

 \textbf{Temporal activity grounding.} We then evaluate our learned multi-modal representations on the temporal activity grounding task in Table~\ref{tab:retrieval and grounding}.
 It shows that \textit{SurgVLP} outperforms the public CLIP model despite its use of $400$ million images for pre-training.
 We believe that this improved localization ability is due to the fact that our model is trained on surgical narrative descriptions with temporally grounded video clips as opposed to image-level annotations in CLIP~\citep{radford2021learning}.

 Fig.~\ref{activatioin map2} shows the impact of novel text queries on the temporal activity grounding task.
-Specifically, we simulate the open-vocabulary scenario by decomposing the sentence into sub-sentence.
-For example, we remove the sub-sentence \textit{``and bloodless field could be obtained''} from the complete sentence \textit{``bipolar is very helpful in this task and bloodless field could be obtained''}, resulting in a novel text query \textit{``bipolar is very helpful in this task''}.
+Specifically, we simulate the open-vocabulary scenario by decomposing the sentence into sub-sentences. {For example, we construct a clear and concise text query by removing the sub-sentence \textit{``through umbilical incision''} from the complete sentence \textit{``the bag be pull through the umbilical incision on the specimen be retrieve''}, resulting in text query \textit{``the bag be pull and the specimen be retrieve''}.
 We plot the visual-textual activation map by comparing the text embedding to all visual frame embeddings of the video.
-It shows that the model is triggered by precise sentences, such as \textit{``bipolar is very helpful in this task''} rather than abstract or noisy ones, such as \textit{``bloodless field could be obtained''}.
-Therefore, removing a noisy sub-sentence creates a more precise activation map.
-Fig.~\ref{activation map1} also demonstrates that \textit{SurgVLP} with two text views generates a focused attention map, highlighting relevant frames and ignoring adjacent ones.
+Also, as shown in Fig.~\ref{activatioin map2} right, the combination of two sentences will generate the decentralized activation map that spreads the attention to different timestamps, indicating that the \textit{SurgVLP} model is triggered to the unambiguous semantics, and removing the redundant text query can improve the temporal activity grounding performance.} As shown in Fig.~\ref{activation map1}, \textit{SurgVLP} trained with two text views generates a focused attention map, highlighting relevant frames and ignoring adjacent ones.
 This demonstrates that multiple text view supervision effectively connects the visual and the textual content.
+Compared to the AWS text view, the model pretrained with Whisper text view generates the attention map with focused areas when the text query is about the long-term video activity, such as ``sequential application of bipolar cautery and cut with scissor''. {Fig.~\ref{activation map1} also demonstrates that incorporating multiple text views helps generate textual activation maps with reduced noise, suggesting a more refined multi-modal embedding space that better aligns images with semantically similar language descriptions.
+However, the observed misalignment with ground truth highlights a key limitation: temporal grounding depends on accurate boundary detection, which our pretrained video-text pairs cannot fully provide.
+This discrepancy arises because spoken descriptions often precede corresponding visual actions, creating an inherent latency between audio transcriptions and visual content.
+As a result, the activation maps may exhibit shifts in alignment, reflecting this temporal gap.}

 We also show the qualitative results for the temporal activity grounding task.
 As shown in the first column of the top row of Fig.~\ref{temporal grounding fig}, the system clearly understands the concept of \textit{``lesion''} to locate the correct video clip.
 As shown in the second column of the top row, it grounds the \textit{``seal''} action correctly but fails to ground the \textit{``coagulate''} action.